cdayw/COSC/OS_Module/Windows.md

 Find the Contents of the Recycle Bin
 Get-Childitem 'C:\$RECYCLE.BIN' -Recurse -Verbose -Force | select FullName

 SID - determines which user deleted it

 Timestamp - When it was deleted

+$RXXXXXX - content of deleted files

+$IXXXXXX - original PATH and name

 (Hidden System Folder)
 C:\$Recycle.bin